 Ester is a 1.5-generation Indonesian American who calls Seattle home.
-She has held a variety of roles in higher education, from student affairs practitioner to researcher, to teacher/instructor.
+She has held a variety of roles in higher education, from student affairs practitioner to researcher to teacher/instructor.
 Prior to working in the IBIC office, she directed an intergroup dialogue program, and designed and facilitated diversity and social justice education at Georgetown University, which aimed for both individual- and organizational-level change.
-Ester earned her Ph.D. from Loyola University Chicago in Higher Education, where she co-conducted research on a number of topics including: racial equity and stratification within higher education, the experiences and activism of Asian American college students, innovative and inclusive teaching practices, and the use of anti-deficit and anti-racist frameworks by community college educators.
-Her passion lies in working with others to engage in social justice-grounded praxis, and centering the social/cultural margins.
-Outside of her work, Ester enjoys exploring the Bay Area, playing sports (particularly flag football!), traveling, and spending quality time with the people in her community.
+Ester earned her Ph.D. in Higher Education from Loyola University Chicago, where she studied the journeys of critical consciousness and transformative learning among educators and students, as well as organizational contexts for racial and social justice work.
+Her passion lies in working with others to engage in social justice-grounded praxis (reflection and action) and centering the social/cultural margins.
+Outside of work, Ester enjoys exploring the Bay Area, playing sports (particularly flag football!), traveling, and spending quality time with the people in her community.

 Zayna Seyedi (she/her)

 Zayna Seyedi is a first-generation college graduate originally from the Bay Area.
 She received her M.A. in Higher Education and Student Affairs from the University of San Francisco and her B.A. in Political Science from San José State University.
 Her passion and research focuses on ensuring equitable outcomes for underrepresented students in higher education; as well as increasing institutional support and access to resources for all students.
 Zayna is a co-instructor of Psych 103F: Intergroup Communication Facilitation.
 The course prepares undergraduate and graduate students to facilitate courageous conversations across identity; rooted in vulnerability, story sharing, and critical self reflection.